allenai/ai2thor-colab/README.md

 **Questions.** If you have any questions on AI2-THOR, please ask them on [AI2-THOR's GitHub Discussions Page](https://github.com/allenai/ai2thor/discussions).

 **Issues.** If you encounter any issues while using AI2-THOR, please open an [Issue on AI2-THOR's GitHub](https://github.com/allenai/ai2thor/issues).
+If you encounter an issue with AI2-THOR Colab, please open an [Issue on our GitHub](https://github.com/allenai/ai2thor-colab/issues)

 ## 🏫 Learn more